0w0Demonic/AquaHotkey/docs/Builtins/Func.md

 **Description**:

-Provides a shorthand for function binding, with behaviour that adapts depending on the type of the function it is applied to.
+Provides a shorthand for function binding, with behavior that adapts depending on the type of the function it is applied to.
 This method simplifies common binding patterns for functions in global/local scope, static methods and non-static methods.